jeffreyling/rltorch/doc/core.md

 It is composed of the following methods:
 * `__init(parameters)` : Initialization of a new enviroment. `parameters` is a table that contains the parameters of the environment.
 Note that the parameters are always stored in `self.parameters`
-* `(observation, reward, done, informations) step(agent_action)`: apply the `agent_action` to the environment and returns `(observation, reward, done, informations)`. `observation` is the new observation, `reward` is the feedback provided to the agent immediately after applyiong the action (if any).
+* `(observation, reward, done, informations) step(agent_action)`: It applies the `agent_action` to the environment and returns `(observation, reward, done, informations)`. `observation` is the new observation, `reward` is the feedback provided to the agent immediately after applying the action (if any).
 It is typically a scalar value (to maximize). `done` is true if the environment is in a final state. `informations` can be used to provide any other information to the agent (if needed)
-* `observation reset()` : It reset the environment by sampling a new initial state, and return the corresponding `observation`
+* `observation reset()` : It resets the environment by sampling a new initial state, and returns the corresponding `observation`
-*  `close()` : can be used at the end of the process to free memory for example
+*  `close()` : can be used at the end of the process to free the memory for example
 * `render(...)`: can be used to visualize the state of the environment

 Note that the observation provided by the environment is updated through the `step` method, and thus has to be copied by the agent if it wants to keep memory of the trajectory